SergioFacchini/anki-cards-web-browser/documentation/Processing Anki's .dpkg files.md

 The Anki .dpkg files are just zip archives containing the following files:
 * `collection.anki2`: An sqlite database containing cards, notes, notes models, etc...
-* Files named `1`,`2`,`3`,`4`...: The images that the cards of the archive use
+* Files named `1`,`2`,`3`,`4`...: The images that the cards use
 * `media`: A json file containing mappings between images and it's original names (eg: file `1` is actually called `latex-96c15f8a1af25e7a2eec64f7c6fedafe12363352.png` in the cards).

 ### The structure of `collection.anki2`
 This is the actual database that contains all the notes and other useful information that we'll use to generate the viewer.
 There is a [very detailed guide about what exactly the database contains](https://github.com/ankidroid/Anki-Android/wiki/Database-Structure).
 In this document we'll just describe what we will need to pull off from the database in order to generate the viewer.

 ### Fetching notes
 The notes are stored in the `notes` table.
 The columns that we need from that table are:
 * `id`: The unique identifier of the card
 * `mid`: The ID of the cards model (described later how to get it)
 * `fld`: The fields of the note.
 This needs to be feed into the cards model to generate the cards.
          It contains all the fields, separated by the `0x1f` (31) character.
 The order of the fields is exactly the one presented in the note's model.

 ### Fetching cards model
 In order to be able to generate the cards from the notes, we need to fetch the cards model.
 The model tells us how many